ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules-more-details/index.md

 title: "AG Grid Modules - More Details"
 ---

-AG Grid `modules` allow you to pick and choose which features you require, resulting in a smaller application size overall, with the trade-off being that you need to register the modules you require.
+AG Grid `modules` allow you to pick and choose which features you need, resulting in a smaller application size overall, with the trade-off being that you need to register the modules you require.

 ## Introduction